Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 2009: The Iowa Supreme Court legalizes gay marriage in the state by upholding a lower court's ruling in favor of six same-sex couples who had been denied marriage licenses in the state.
 Marriage licenses became available to same-sex couples on April 27.

-2009: Vietnamese immigrant Jiverly Wong, 41, opens fire in an immigrant community center in Binghamton, N.Y., killing 13 people and wounding another four before taking his own life.
+2009: Vietnamese immigrant Jiverly Wong, 41, opens fire in an immigrant community center in Binghamton, New York, killing 13 people and wounding another four before taking his own life.

 2008: ATA Airlines, once one of the 10 largest U.S. passenger airlines and the largest charter airline, ceases all operations a day after filing for bankruptcy for the second time in five years.

-2007: College Football Hall of Fame coach Eddie Robinson, who won 408 games over his 57 years as head coach at Grambling State University, the most ever for any college football coach at the time of his 1997 retirement, dies of Alzheimer's disease at the age of 88 in Ruston, La.
-Robinson, who coached at Grambling, a historically black university in Louisiana, from 1941 to 1997, was surpassed in coaching victories by St. John's University coach John Gagliardi in 2003 and is now the second in overall college football wins.
-Robinson was formerly also behind the late Penn State coach Joe Paterno until the NCAA vacated 111 of Paterno's victories in 2012.
+2007: College Football Hall of Fame coach Eddie Robinson, who won 408 games over his 57 years as head coach at Grambling State University, the most ever for any college football coach at the time of his 1997 retirement, dies of Alzheimer's disease at the age of 88 in Ruston, Louisiana.
+Robinson, who coached at Grambling, a historically black university in Louisiana, from 1941 to 1997, was surpassed in coaching victories by St. John's University coach John Gagliardi in 2003 and Penn State coach Joe Paterno in 2011 and is now ranked third overall in college football wins.

 1996: A U.S. Air Force airplane carrying Secretary of Commerce Ron Brown crashes in Croatia, killing all 35 on board.
 Brown, the first black man to head up the U.S. Department of Commerce, was 54 when he died.